Search Articles

 2. Gift the House

 The downside of gifting property is that it can have capital gains tax consequences for your children.
 If your children are planning to sell the home, they will likely face steep capital gains taxes.
-When property is gifted, it does not receive a step-up in basis, as it does when it has been inherited.
+When transferring real estate as a gift, it does not receive a step-up in basis, as it does when it has been inherited.
 When you give away your property, the tax basis (or the original cost) of the property for the giver becomes the tax basis for the recipient.

 In addition, gifting a house to your children can have consequences if you apply for Medicaid within five years of the gift.
-Under federal Medicaid law, if you transfer assets within five years before applying for Medicaid, you will be ineligible for Medicaid for a period of time, depending on how much the assets were worth (called a transfer penalty).
+Under federal Medicaid law, if you transfer assets within five years before applying for Medicaid, you will not be eligible for Medicaid for a certain period, depending on how much the assets were worth (called a transfer penalty).

 3. Sell Your Home

-You can also opt to sell your house to your children.
+You may consider the option of selling your house to your children.
 If you sell the house for less than fair market value, the difference in price between the full market value and the sale price will be considered a gift.
 As discussed above, you can use the $18,000 annual gift tax exclusion as well as the $13.61 million (in 2024) lifetime gift tax exemption on this gift.
 The same issues with gifts discussed above will apply to this gift.

 Another option is to sell the house at full market value but hold a note on the property.
 The note should be in writing and include interest.
 You can then use the annual $18,000 gift tax exclusion to gift your child $18,000 each year to help make the payments on the note.
 This can be tricky, and you should consult with your attorney to make sure this won't cause any tax problems.